 It’s been a little warm recently

 Punching our way down into the Reid Glacier, we could see plenty of evidence of the warm weather.
-Scattered rock and ice fall littered the slopes, while the bergschrunds showed their characters.
-A stark difference in scenery from when we were here a few months ago.
+Scattered rock and ice fall littered the slopes, and the bergschrunds showed their character- a stark difference in scenery from when we were here a few months ago.

 Having been here recently, we quickly picked our line up the face.
-Knowing that routedinding is the crux of most, Jess and I spent the past couple days studying images, maps, and route descriptions.
+Knowing that routefinding is the crux of most, Jess and I spent the past couple days studying images, maps, and route descriptions.
 I also had a copy of the Mt.
-Hood Climber’s Guide by Bill Mullee map handy in my jacket pocket for quick reference, all of which ended up being an invaluable help.
+Hood Climber’s Guide by Bill Mullee map handy in my jacket pocket for quick reference, which ended up being an invaluable help.

-Even getting to here had been quick and easy, about 100 meters into the route I was feeling downright bad.
-I couldn’t tell if it was the a of proper sleep or a lack of food, but seeing the golf balls of ice already starting to hock over our heads, I knew this was no time to be “feeling off”.
-I tore into my energy snack reserve and gulped down a few packets of caffeine and ginseng infused Honey Stinger gels.
+Even though getting here had been quick and easy, about 100 meters into the route I was feeling downright bad.
+I couldn’t tell if it was the lack of sleep or food, but seeing the golf balls of ice already starting to hurl over our heads, I knew this was no time to be “feeling off”.
+I tore into my energy snack reserve and gulped down a few packets of caffeine and ginseng gels.
 I was back in action and ready to dodge the bullets of ice buzzing overhead.
 We continued.

 When in doubt, go left

 We managed to simulclimb the significant majority of the face, with no real pitching.
-We belayed a few bits, mostly just to break up the climb and allow us to have a few rests to refuel and reconvene with our tiny map.
-I placed only 1 screw the whole day, mostly just for good measure because I spent the day with 6 racked onto my harness.
+We belayed a few bits, mostly just to break up the climb and allow us to have a few moments to refuel and reconvene with our tiny map.
+I placed only 1 screw the whole day, mostly just for good measure because I had them racked anyways.

 Drip, drip, drip

 As we worked our way higher and higher up, we finally arrived to the last obstacle.
-Originally looking fairly timid on the map, we know that we needed to skirt around the final massive pinnacle to break onto the upper slopes to the summit ridge.
-I pounded in a picket and pulled Jessica in figuring we would take one last break before our final push to the top.
+According to the map, we needed to skirt around the final massive pinnacle to break onto the upper slopes to the summit ridge.
+I pounded in a picket and pulled Jessica in, figuring we would take one last break before our final push to the top.
 As I began to traverse around the pinnacle, I could see that rather than being mostly rock, it was actually mostly rhyme.
 The worse kind of rhyme.
 Loosely bonded sunbaked rhyme, about the size of a short bus, to be exact.
 To make it worse, it somehow unbonded from the bottom, leaving it floating about 1m above the ground.